valetobares11/ServiceAreaAntiCollision/readme.md

-# Hqgis
+# ServiceAreaAntiCollision
-Hqgis is a python based plugin for QGIS that offers access to the [HERE API](https://developer.here.com/) and combines different traffic/routing/geocoding actions in one plugin.
+ ServiceAreaAntiCollision is a python based plugin for QGIS that offers access to the [HERE API](https://developer.here.com/) and combines different traffic/routing/geocoding actions in one plugin.
-With Hqgis you can geocode single and multiple addresses, find routes, places of interests around a or multiple locations and many more.
+With ServiceAreaAntiCollision you can geocode single and multiple addresses, find routes, places of interests around a or multiple locations and many more.
 This plugin is designed to work in QGIS 3.4 and above.

 ## Sponsors